greatericontop/GreatStudier/README.md

 `paste_username` >> Due to an API limitation the username is needed to edit sets.

 `remove_language_accents` >> Changes most accented letters to non-accented letters in answers for languages.
-Currently supports Spanish, French, German Chinese.
+Currently supports Spanish, French, German, Chinese.

 `upload_set_permissions` >> Permissions used for the paste link.
 Valid values are `public`, `unlisted`, `private`.
 You need a key to use the `private` option.